 When looking for a purebred cat you may hear the terms pet or show quality.
 These descriptions refer to the breed standard.
-The breed standard is a set of guidelines which describes the ideal characteristics of each particular breed.
+The breed standard is a set of guidelines that describes the ideal characteristics of each particular breed.

 The standard of points is a scoring system in which points are assigned in a number of areas which includes the head, eyes, ears, tail, coat and body condition.

-Show quality vs pet quality:
+Show quality vs pet quality

 - A show quality cat (or kitten) is an outstanding example of the breed and meets the “breed standard” closely.